Endoscopic Pituitary Surgery

-Endoscopic pituitary surgery is a safe type of surgery, but all surgical procedures
+Endoscopic pituitary surgery is a safe type of surgery.
+But all surgical procedures

-that may occur with this type of surgery also include:
+complications that may occur with this type of surgery also include:

 Meningitis.
 This is a type of infection occurring in the membrane lining the brain and spinal

-cord that can occur after surgery.
+cord.
+It can occur after surgery.
 It is more common if the CSF leaks.

-frequent urination and thirst.
+is damaged.
+It may lead to frequent urination and thirst.

 Severe bleeding.
 Heavy and persistent bleeding into the brain or from the nose may occur if a large